awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  The query cache avoids rerunning a query when an identical query is submitted and the underlying table data hasn't changed\.
 Queries optimized by parallel query feature can go into the query cache, effectively making them instantaneous when run again\.

 **Note**
  When conducting performance comparisons, the query cache can produce artificially low timing numbers\.
 Therefore, in benchmark\-like situations, you can use the `sql_no_cache` hint\.
 This hint prevents the result from being served from the query cache, even if the same query had been run previously\.
 The hint comes immediately after the `SELECT` statement in a query\.
-Many parallel query examples in this topic include this hint, to make query times comparable between versions of the query that are enabled with parallel query and not\.
+Many parallel query examples in this topic include this hint, to make query times comparable between versions of the query for which parallel query is turned on and turned off\.
  Make sure that you remove this hint from your source when you move to production use of parallel query\.

 ### MyISAM temporary tables<a name="aurora-mysql-parallel-query-sql-myisam"></a>